dlee2/band-recommender/README.md

 # Band-recommender
-Quick application is built using React.js
+Quick application that is built using React.js and Spotify's API.
 After entering a musical artist into the form, the application will recommend you similar artists and give you links to listen to the artists' music.